 There may be thousands of weight loss tips, out there but let’s get real: There’s only a handful of hacks that you’ll realistically be able to implement and commit to long enough to see the results you want.
-To help you get the flat stomach and the toned body of your dreams, we’ve gathered 25 of the easiest—and most effective—diet, fitness and healthy lifestyle tips of all time.
+To help you lose 10 pounds and get the flat stomach of your dreams, we’ve gathered 25 of the easiest—and most effective—diet, fitness and healthy lifestyle tips of all time.

 None of them will overhaul your life (which makes them easy to commit to), yet all of them are proven to help you lose a fair amount of weight in a year.
-If you commit to one tip from each category, we can guarantee you’ll be down ten pounds 12 months from today.
+If you commit to one tip from each category, we can guarantee you’ll be down 10 pounds 12 months from today.
 And the best part is: Once these healthy habits become second nature, they’ll help you maintain your trimmer figure for a lifetime.
-Patience not your strong suit?
-Accelerate your weight loss wins with the help of these 30 Things to Do 30 Minutes Before Bed to Lose Weight!

 Select one of these easy, no-sacrifice nutrition tips and watch the pounds melt away!